AntonBold/OrbitalDebris/docs/spring26_report.md

 MATLAB processes full frames using high-level functions.
 The FPGA processes pixels in a streaming pipeline at 1 pixel/clock, explicitly implementing CCL, memory management, and accumulation in hardware.

+The MATLAB approach processes full frames one at a time.
+The FPGA breaks a frame into lines, processing the current line and the previous line one at a time.

 ### 4.3 BRAM Allocation

 Three BRAMs are used in the PL pipeline:

 - **Line Buffer BRAM:** Stores previous row labels for neighbor lookups during streaming CCL.
 Size: 1920 entries × label width.
-- **Equivalence Table BRAM:** Stores union-find parent mappings for label merging during CCL.
+- **Equivalence Table BRAM:** Stores mappings for label merging during CCL.
 Updated per frame.
 - **Stats BRAM:** Stores centroid accumulation data (sum_x 32-bit, sum_y 32-bit, count 21-bit) per label.
-Output location read by PS.
+Output location read by PS (which then calculates approximate centroid positions)

 ### 4.4 Implementation